KlickyMao/emqx-enterprise-docs-en/mqtt.rst

 PUBLISH
 ---------------

 A PUBLISH Control Packet is sent from a client to a server or from a server to a client to transport an application message.
-PUBACK is used to acknowledge a QoS1 packet and PUBREC/PUBREL/PUBCOMP are used to complish a QoS2 message delivery.
+PUBACK is used to acknowledge a QoS1 packet and PUBREC/PUBREL/PUBCOMP are used to accomplish a QoS2 message delivery.

 PINGREQ/PINGRESP
 --------------------

-PINGREQ can be sent from a clien to server in a KeepAlive interval in absence of any other control packets.
+PINGREQ can be sent from a client to server in a KeepAlive interval in absence of any other control packets.
 The server responses with a PINGRESP packet.
 PINGREQ and PINGRESP each have a length of 2 bytes.

 .. _mqtt_qos: